Enkel-Digital/Makeup-My-Life/workers/README.md

 - access token
 - access token secret

-Beare Token can be generated from get_bearer_token.py
+Bearer Token can be generated from get_bearer_token.py
 Bearer Token is required to use the Request lib for Twitter API

 ## Fetch Data from API